RHS Growing Guides

 Guide Start

 Rhubarb is generally a robust, hardy and healthy plant that can live for at least ten years, and can be kept going far longer if divided regularly.
-There are only a few problems to look out for:
+However, there are some potential problems to look out for:

-• slugs and snails may damage young shoots, especially tender shoots under forcing jars – see our tips on how to stop slugs and snails
+• Slugs and snails may damage young shoots, especially tender shoots under forcing jars

-• late frosts can damage young shoots, so cover with straw (or similar), if freezing temperatures are forecast
+• Late frosts can damage young shoots, so cover with straw or biodegradable fleece if freezing temperatures are forecast

 Get involved